Data Scout Notes: 2011: 1stM...2010: 2ndC/PM1st…09: 2ndC

-Brandon Brooks/Miami (OHIO) football Videos
+Brandon Brooks/Miami (OH) football Videos

 *Automated search based on player first/last name, college team name, football, 3 loading panels, click video to view in full size on this page, watch or fast forward one full video, or open player with red arrow to choose more cuts at the bottom of the big video screen.
 Click "I'm done watching this" blue link at the top of video to close screen.
 If available/HQ changes video quality.